Shin Hye-sun: 2016–2017: Breakthrough

 Her breakthrough came in 2016 with Five Enough.
 Her role as a gullible, naively-romantic woman and her pairing with actor Sung Hoon gained popularity among the viewers.
 The same year, she appeared in the fantasy-romance drama The Legend of the Blue Sea.

 In 2017, she starred in the mystery thriller film A Day.
 Shin then played a key figure in an acclaimed crime thriller series Stranger.
 Soon after, she was cast in her first lead role in a television drama with KBS2's drama My Golden Life.
 The drama was a major hit in South Korea and surpassed 40% ratings, leading to an increased recognition for Shin.
-She received a lot of love offers by the advertising industry and producers of movies and dramas.
+In addition, she received various offers from the advertising industry and producers of movies and dramas.

 2018–2019: Artistic characters

 In 2018, Shin was cast as a lead in the SBS drama special The Hymn of Death alongside Lee Jong-suk.
 She played the role of Yun Sim-deok, Korea's first professional soprano singer.

 The same year, she starred alongside Yang Se-jong in the SBS romance comedy drama Still 17, as an aspiring violinist whose life turned upside down due to an accident.

 In 2019, Shin starred in the KBS2 fantasy romance drama Angel's Last Mission: Love alongside Kim Myung-soo, as a ballerina who has no interest in love.